 One thing you need to keep in mind is that business knowledge is not synonymous with experience.
 So, even if the optometry practice is your first business venture, it doesn’t mean that you can’t do a better job than more experienced optometrists.

-To leave your competitors behind, you just need to learn how business is run.
-Luckily, there are many methods for quickly learning how to run any kinds of business.
+To leave your competitors behind, you need to learn how business is run.
+Luckily, there are many methods for quickly determining how to run any kind of business.
 You can find hundreds of books on this subject, not to mention that there are many courses available, both on the internet and in brick-and-mortar establishments.